donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

 1. When the user makes a `Place Order`, the request will be received by the `Inventory Service` to check whether the selected item is in the warehouse and update it.
 2. If all items are available, the request will then be processed by `Payment Service`, to process the payment.
-3. If the payment is successful, the request will then be processed by `Logistic Service` to prepare the goods and sent to the buyer's address.
+3. If the payment is successful, the request will then be processed by `Logistic Service` to prepare the goods and sent to the customer.

 Ideally, all requests at any point will be fulfilled successfully by each service.
 However, what if there is a failure when `Logistic Service` processes the delivery order?
 This is a challenge in maintaining data consistency.
 In other words, to maintain data consistency, every transaction that has been processed by `Payment Service` and `Inventory Service` must be rolled back with a compensating transaction approach.